Three Months Into Life In China

 Getting Ready to Spend the Holidays in China

 Yeah it’s that far already.
 Thanksgiving has passed and Christmas will be here in a matter of weeks.
 Though not much has drastically changed from the last post I wrote, there are still notable lifestyle changes that have happened.
 In just a little over a month this first semester in Dalian will have been completed as well.
+Here’s just a couple daily differences since my last post of life in China.

 New Daily Adventures